-Dr. John Asimakopoulos is Executive Director of the scholar-activist Transformative Studies Institute (TSI) and works with a highly underprivileged student population at the Bronx campus of the City University of New York as an Full Professor of Sociology.
+Dr. John Asimakopoulos is founding Executive Director of the scholar-activist Transformative Studies Institute (TSI) and works with a highly underprivileged student population at the City University of New York as an Full Professor of Sociology.
 He also edits Theory in Action, an interdisciplinary peer-reviewed journal.
 His work focuses on labor, globalization, and sociological theory.
 His publications include articles and books on the history of social movements and how they can inform a new global working class movement for the ushering of epochal change toward a just society.
 His works champion the formation of a counter ideology, independent working class media and educational institutions, and direct action toward this end.
 He is currently working with his colleagues at TSI to establish a new free, accredited, and progressive university operated by scholar-activists.
 John’s interest in the working-class stems from his parents who obtained only third grade educations.
 They worked as landless farmers in Greece and later as immigrant factory workers in the United States.
 Early on in life, John observed that his parents’ hard work was never rewarded pushing him to think of social justice.
 Ever since, he has dedicated his life to promoting equality and social justice for all peoples.

 The Graduate Center, City University of New York, Ph.D. in Sociology, 2000

 (Dissertation: Comparative Analysis of European and American Working Class Attainments)